blakelymayhall/odin-todo/README.md

     - its because you are adding additional event listners. move to main.js
 - Move the form event listeners to the main.js script with the document.eventlistener strategy

+10/8/23
+- Add delete todo button to the todo edit form
+- refactor code so that main executes the manage functions rather than the dom manager doing it

 Todo:
 - Make categories editable
 - Make data persist